nvfp/fast-pypi-release/docs/tree/1 - Demo/3 - Trigger Latest release.md

 The workflow will make a `2.0.0` git tag and a GitHub release titled `2.0.0` with the description `- 2.0.0\n - Foo bar`.
 Don't worry, the newline character will be treated as a newline.

 > ⚠️ Note: Don't forget to pull before pushing that trigger commit, since the workflow highly depends on that commit.

+## Tips

+- Make sure the version in the trigger commit matches the version in the latest changelog in the changelog file.